ToniKroosome/GetAJobGame/README.md

 # GetAJobGame

-This repository contains a very small Godot 4 prototype.
-It includes a simple player that can move around and a basic farm grid made from dynamically generated tiles.
-The project is configured to autoload the `GameManager.gd` and `LocationManager.gd` scripts and uses `Main.tscn` as the main scene.
+This repository contains a small Godot 4 prototype for a job-searching life simulator.
+The player can move around and interact with a simple `JobBoard` of listings.
+Autoload scripts (`GameManager.gd`, `LocationManager.gd`, and `Calendar.gd`) provide basic structure while `Main.tscn` loads a minimal scene.

-Open the project in Godot 4 to see the player moving on a 5x5 grid of farm tiles.
+Open the project in Godot 4 to see the player move and select job listings.
+The scripts are placeholders for future systems like skills, money management, and NPC interactions.